-durations provided above assume that the IC will perform this environmental work in parallel with SCE's preliminary design and engineering.
-The IC is expected to engage SCE to obtain concurrence prior to commencement of any environmental work and during execution of that work.
+SCE to obtain concurrence prior to commencement of any environmental work and during execution of that work.
 Since SCE will be using the IC's environmental documents and/or work products, an IC delay in producing them may impact SCE's ability to obtain required permits and/or license(s) in time to target the IC's requested ISD.
 Such delays would likely cause additional delays in the commencement of SCE's final design and engineering, procurement, and construction.
-These delays could increase any durations identified in this report and as stated above, could impact the ISD provided in Table H.1 ISD and COD Assessment.
+These delays could increase any durations identified in this report and as stated above, could impact the ISD provided in Table K.1 ISD and COD Assessment.